CERSGIS/charcoal-production-site-monitoring-service/README.md

 * Creation of Grids : The grids creation was done using QGIS open source software.
 This was done to provide a clear and organized framework during the collection process.
 10km x 10km grids were generated over the identified charcoal districts.
 250m x250m grids was later superimposed on the 10km x 10km grids and saved in an ESRI shapefile formart.
 Uniques codes are assigned to the grids generated since each charcoal district has different codes.
 The grids were created to provide a structured way to organize and compare data, making it easier to identify patterns, trends, and relationships.

 * Google Earth Pro : The generated grids are imported into Google Earth Pro for the collection process to begin.
 Placemarks are used to identify and indicate whether the production site is a scar or kiln on the satellite image.
-A detected production site is described by it's dimension (measured in meters), date of observance and type (wheter a scar or kiln).
+A detected production site is described by it's dimension (measured in meters), date of observance and type (whether a scar or kiln).
 The scar/kiln detected are then saved in KML format.

 * Validation of collected points : The detected charcoal sites and survey are imported using the Open Foris Collect Earth desktop version into Google Earth Pro.
 The points are seen as a plot.
 When a plot is clicked, the survey questions to be answered pops up and each question is answered and saved.
 The detected charcoal scars and kilns are validated upon answering all survey questions, ensuring data accuracy and reliability for subsequent analysis and decision-making processes.